100th Anniversary of the Immigration Act of 1924

 Northern and Western Europeans comprised 36% of immigration through the end of World War II.
 From the end the war through 1965, that dropped to just 23 percent.

 A key reason for the failure of the quotas to preserve the 1920 ethnic balance was the business lobby.
-Industrialists carved out an exception for Latin America to preserve the free flow of labor from that part of the world.
+Industrialists carved out an exception for Latin America — “a concession secured by southern Democrats and Western lawmakers who relied on cheap Mexican labor,” according to historian Daniel Tichenor (Dividing Lines: The Politics of Immigration Control in America, p.
+146).

 “The effect of the bill was actually not to make America whiter,” explain Beck and Krikorian, “it was to make it more Latin American.”